Brooklyn uses the SLF4J logging facade, which allows use of many popular frameworks including

 The convention for log levels is as follows:

-ERRORand above: exceptional situations which indicate that something has unexpectedly failed or some other problem has occured which the user is expected to attend to
+ERRORand above: exceptional situations which indicate that something has unexpectedly failed or some other problem has occurred which the user is expected to attend to

 WARN: exceptional situations which the user may which to know about but which do not necessarily indicate failure or require a response